 - idxuserrole.jar Provides the Standard User and Role identity read-only operations.
 This jar is generated from the standard idxuserrole.xml CARML file.
-It is the recommended API for Oracle Fusion Applications.
 For more information, see Oracle Fusion Middleware Identity Governance Framework IDXUserRole API Reference. - userrole.jar Provides the User and Role identity read/write operations for updating identity information.
 For more information, see Oracle Fusion Middleware Identity Governance Framework UserRole API Reference. - arisId-stack-ovd.jar This jar file is an implementation of the IAttrSvcStack interface with the Oracle Virtualization library to connect to different backends and provide an abstract view of the identity store entities.